cathyqqtao/CorrTest/README.md

 Citation
 ============
+If you use CorrTest from R, please cite:
 Tao et al. (2018).
-Pervasive correlation of molecular evolutionary rates in the tree of life (submitted).
+A new method for detecting autocorrelation of evolutionary rates in large phylogenies. (minor revision).

+If you use CorrTest from MEGA X, please also cite:
+Kumar S, Stecher G, Li M, Knyaz C, Tamura K. 2018.
+MEGA X: Molecular Evolutionary Genetics Analysis across Computing Platforms.
+Mol.
+Biol.
+Evol.
+35:1547¨C1549.